GreyIsMe/smoresoftware.github.io/uke-lely.md

 <h2>A ukelele themed discord bot</h2><hr>

 <b>Invite Uke Lely:</b> At this time, Uke Lely is still at an early stage of development, and is unavailable to the public.
-Chrono hopes that it will reach a beta release soon.
+Chrono hopes that it will reach a beta release soon.<hr>

 <b>Developers</b>
 <table style="width:100%">